-Virtue & Power is an editorial project on classical philosophy, virtue, power, leadership, statecraft, religion and the ancient world.
+Virtue & Power is an editorial project on virtue, power, civilization, statecraft, leadership, religion and the ancient world.
 It is not a personal blog and it is not a content site.
-It is a long-term effort to build a thoughtful, well-organised library of essays, entries on philosophers, guides to primary texts and traceable quotations — written for readers who take the material seriously.
+It is a long-term effort to build a thoughtful, well-organised library — entries on philosophers, statesmen and historians, interpretive readings of the primary texts, civilization hubs that frame the polities themselves, and a curated visual archive of museum-grade imagery — written for readers who take the material seriously.

 The work is anchored in the classical inheritance — Greek and Roman philosophy, the Hebrew and Christian scriptures, the long tradition of historical writing — and reads forward from there into the Christian, humanist and modern transformations of those ideas.
 We are interested in the questions classical thought kept returning to: the well-ordered life, the well-ordered city, the relation of virtue to power, the meaning of justice, the stewardship of civilization.

 We work from primary texts and reputable critical editions and scholarship.
 When a quotation appears on this site, it carries its precise citation — a Stephanus page for Plato, a Bekker number for Aristotle, a book and chapter for the historians and theologians — so readers can verify it.
-We do not invent quotations, paraphrase and present the paraphrase as a quote, or attribute lines to figures who did not write them.
+We do not invent quotations, paraphrase a passage and present the paraphrase as a quote, or attribute lines to figures who did not write them.
+The full statement of these standards is on the editorial policy page; the texts and reference works we read from are catalogued on Sources.

 What we will not do

 We are not a motivational platform and not an algorithmic content site.
-We will not publish auto-generated material, we will not launder slogans through ancient names, and we will not flatten difficult thinkers into easy lessons.
-The reading is the point.
+We will not publish auto-generated material; we will not launder slogans through ancient names; we will not turn this archive into ideological propaganda, anti-religious polemic, or contemporary culture-war content.
+We will not flatten difficult thinkers into easy lessons.

 The long view

 Virtue & Power is built as a multi-decade project.
-The architecture is designed to grow slowly and to last — clear sections, durable URLs, semantic HTML, server-rendered content, and entries that improve over years rather than weeks.
+The architecture is designed to grow slowly and to last — clear sections, durable URLs, semantic HTML, server-rendered content, a typed content graph with backlinks, and entries that improve over years rather than weeks.
 We would rather publish one well-sourced essay than ten thin ones, and we will keep that ratio.